FEATURE ALERT: Ask AI to turn client data into actionable insights.

 An example of the report send status features in the AgencyAnalytics client reporting platform

 When managing multiple marketing projects for a client, a project weekly status report keeps stakeholders informed about progress, completed milestones, and upcoming tasks.
-A weekly project report template provides clarity and ensures accountability.
+A weekly report template provides clarity and ensures accountability.

 5. Weekly KPI Report